DSH105/DSHUtils/README.md

 DSHUtils
 ========

-Utils I use in all my plugins
+Utils I used to use in my plugins but don't anymore